stephane.bio

 /pitch

-Exploring how long-term memories can resurface in challenging times.
+Exploring how long-term memories can illuminate connections with loved ones.

 /tldr

-- The author reflects on their father's illness, which affected his short-term memory while bringing long-term memories to the forefront. - This phenomenon highlights the brain's complexity and the emotional significance of memories. - The experience emphasizes the importance of connecting with loved ones through shared memories, even when present experiences may fade.
+- The author reflects on their father's fading short-term memory and the resurgence of vivid long-term memories from the Lebanese Civil War. - This phenomenon highlights the brain's complexity, where emotional and significant memories can become more prominent after neurological events. - The experience emphasizes the importance of connecting through shared stories, even when the present may seem unclear.

 Evaluating Idea